sca7r/vision-robotic-arm/README.md

   interfaces.
 - **Configuration over code.** Home pose, named destinations, gripper positions, tolerances, HSV bands and controller gains all live in YAML.
+- **Learning is additive, not a replacement.** The learned grasp residual is bounded and clipped, and MoveIt still plans and collision checks the corrected pose.
+If the policy is switched off, or its correction fails inverse kinematics, the task layer falls back to the scripted grasp pose.
+The worst case of an untrained policy is the behaviour the system already has.
 - **Verify, do not assume.** Every claim in this README that has a number attached to it was measured against Gazebo ground truth, and the tools that measured it are in `tools/`.